 Harry S. Truman

-“I fired [General Douglas MacArthur] because he wouldn’t respect the authority of the president. … I didn’t fire him because he was a dumb son of a bitch, although he was, but that’s not against the law for generals.”
+“I fired [General Douglas MacArthur] because he wouldn’t respect the authority of the president. … I didn’t fire him because he was a dumb son of a “you know what”, although he was, but that’s not against the law for generals.”

 “I have found the best way to give advice to your children is to find out what they want and then advise them to do it.”